dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh/extrude_mesh.rst

       .. note::

-         Depending on th situation, the normals of the new edges may be arbitrary.
+         Depending on the situation, the normals of the new faces may be arbitrary.
 If the selected edges only have one selected face, then the node can pick a consistent orientation for the new faces, but if there is more than one connected face, or no connected faces, the normals may have to be adjusted afterwards.